liadshe/WebDev/README.md

 ### Logging

 The application has a centralized `logService` that writes structured logs to the database.
+There are 3 logs levels:
+INFO - logs for routine events and general application flow.
+WARN - logs for unexpected and suboptimal events that do not affect application running.
+ERROR - logs for failure that prevent the application from functioning corrrectly.

 ## Setup and Running the Application